davidalanb/cs-518-labs/13-14 Project ctd/13 sprint review.md

 ## Demo

 Demo by feature, then by developer (backend/frontend).
+Each individual should present their own work.
 The demo should be very concise (~5-10 min).
-Each individual should present their own work.
+Create a Teams meeting, record, share your screen.
+Make sure that you plan before you record.

 ### feature X